paulosestini/internship-pcs-server-auth/README.md

-# internship-pcs-server-template
+# internship-pcs-server-auth

-Template for servers/services of the project *Internship 4.0* from Poli-USP.
+Authentication service of the project *Internship 4.0* from Poli-USP.

 ## Run Application